-Credit card interests are the highest interest rate among all, so try to avoid it, by paying the bills completely on time.
-Also, try to keep your monthly spending to a limit that you can pay very easily it will help you to enjoy the benefits without paying interest.
-Always try to pay your bills in full, if there is an emergency try to pay at least the minimum due amount within the due date and clear off the remaining balance as soon as possible.
+A credit card interest rate is the highest interest rate among all, so try to avoid it, by paying the bills completely on time.
+Also, try to keep your monthly spending to a limit that you can afford very easily.
+It will help you to enjoy the benefits of credit card without paying interest.
+Always try to pay your bills in full, if there is an emergency try to pay at least the minimum amount due in credit card bill within the due date and clear off the remaining balance as soon as possible.

 - Try to avoid using credit cards for daily needs:

 Never use your credit card to pay for your daily needs, only use it when there is no other option.
-Use it as a temporary loan and pay it back as soon as possible.
+Use it as a short term loan and pay it back as soon as possible.

 - Never use your complete credit limit:

-Try to keep your credit card balance under 30% of your credit limit or at least try to keep it below 50% if there is an emergency.
+Try to keep your credit card balance under 30% of your credit card limit or at least try to keep it below 50% if there is an emergency.
 The percentage of the total credit limit that you are using is called the utilization ratio.
 A lower utilization ratio can keep your CIBIL score healthy.

 - Choose a card according to your needs: